Skip to main content

 Bio Ethanol Fuel burning Fires

-Ethanol burning fireplaces have gained popularity due to their chimney-free operation and portability.
-However, they primarily serve as a decorative feature as they produce insufficient heat to warm a house like a traditional stove.
+Ethanol fireplaces are popular for their portability and lack of chimney.
+However, they are mainly decorative and don't generate enough heat to warm a house like a traditional stove.

-Whether you currently own or plan to purchase an ethanol fireplace, it's crucial to be aware of the potential fire hazards they can pose before use.
-Typically, these hazards relate to three areas:
+Whether you own or plan to buy an ethanol fireplace, it's crucial to be aware of the fire hazards they can pose.
+These hazards typically involve three areas:

 • Spilled fuel